novrom1982/ActionHealth/README.md

 # Dependencies
 **Required**
-- Version v3.5.7 or greater
+- Version v3.7.1 or greater
-  - Java 16 or greater
-- Versions below v3.5.7
-  - Java 8 or greater
+  - Java 25 or greater

 **Optional**
 - For region disable option: